sagemeadows/cryptogram/README.md

 2. Go to your command line
 3. Change directories to wherever you put the downloaded file
 4. Run program...
-    - If no letter mappings are known: `python cryptomaker.py [cryptogram to decode]`
+    - If no letter mappings are known: `python3 cryptomaker.py [cryptogram to decode]`
-    - If one letter mapping is known, e.g. A-->B: `python cryptomaker.py -c AB [cryptogram to decode]`
+    - If one letter mapping is known, e.g. A-->B: `python3 cryptomaker.py -c AB [cryptogram to decode]`
-    - If two or more letter mappings are known, e.g. A-->B and C-->D: `python cryptomaker.py -c AB,CD [cryptogram to decode]`
+    - If two or more letter mappings are known, e.g. A-->B and C-->D: `python3 cryptomaker.py -c AB,CD [cryptogram to decode]`

 **WARNING!
 Cryptograms with many possible solutions will take a long time to complete and may slow down your computer.**